 The Concertino for trombone and string orchestra was written in 1955 by Swedish composer Lars-Erik Larsson and has three movements: preludium, aria and finale.

-It was first performed in February 1958 in Helsingborg by renown soloist Sven Svensson.
+It was first performed in February 1958 in Helsingborg by renowned soloist Sven Svensson.
 It usually plays in about eleven minutes and is part of the Swedish musical heritage.
 It requires a great understanding of the instrument and a great calm.
-Maintaining an even tempo can be challenge, and the sound must be round and bright.
+Maintaining an even tempo can be a challenge, and the sound must be round and bright.
 It is a technical piece, and the musician must understand what is written in between Larsson’s notes to enrich the musical experience.